Thangapandi1611/ml-safety-project/README.md

 ---

-# Week 2 – Hazard Analysis and STPA
+# Week 3 – Hazard Analysis and STPA

-In the second week, the focus moved towards safety engineering concepts and applying them to the CARLA autonomous driving system.
+In the Third week, the focus moved towards safety engineering concepts and applying them to the CARLA autonomous driving system.

 Concepts explored:
 - Hazard